Unoffical empeg BBS

 Loc: Columbus, OH

-I was going to watch this movie, but after finding this crap I decided I don't want to see it anymore.
 I'd strongly urge you to reconsider.
 The film stands on its own merits.
 It is very well made, tells an interesting story, and is well acted.
 It is not "preachy" at all.
 As a film fan, I would urge you to see it simply because it is a great film, regardless of my religious leanings.
 As Peter so eloquently pointed out, most films nowdays have ridiculous merchandising, but rarely does that stop me from seeing a film that merits watching.

 _________________________